RoelKluin/ranting.rs/README.md

 subject with `:`, or `@` for object, `` ` ``: possesive, `~`: adjective.
 If a verb is
 included in the placeholder, the noun is assumed to be subject.

-Both a var and the noun can be prepended with a question mark, such as `#?<var>`, to indicates that inflection rules occur accordingly, but the var or noun is not displayed.
+Both a var and the noun can be prepended with a question mark, such as `#?var`, to indicates that inflection rules occur accordingly, but the var or noun is not displayed.
 The inflection may apply to the article and / or verb alongside.

 The article can be one of `a`, `an`, `some` `the` `those` or `these`.
-If capitalized this is retained. `These` and `those` are converted to `this` and `that` if the pronoun is singular.
+If capitalized this is retained.
+These and those are converted to this and that if the pronoun is singular.

-Positional argument and numeric references are supported, but not named arguments, currently.
+Positional argument and numeric references are supported, but not named arguments.

 ack!() and nay!() are convenience wrappers respectively for